 Playing the Odds

-This contemporary romance is a paperback edition that was published by Silhouette on June 1, 1992 and has 218 pages.
+contemporary romance that was published by Silhouette on June 1, 1992 and has 218 pages.

 Explore it on Goodreads or Amazon.